 Presenting Evidence of Negligence and Recklessness

-It’s common for drivers involved in intersection accidents to both claim they had the green light, making witness testimony or a surveillance video important to establish fault.
-In New York, you can collect compensation even if you can’t prove the accident is completely somebody else’s fault as “comparative negligence” laws allow people to collect partial compensation for the percentage of fault of the another party.
+It’s common for drivers involved in intersection accidents to both claims they had the green light, making witness testimony or a surveillance video important to establish fault.
+In New York, you can collect compensation even if you can’t prove the accident is completely somebody else’s fault as “comparative negligence” laws allow people to collect partial compensation for the percentage of fault of the other party.